 4. Central Omaha, Nebraska — Public Library Lobby

 In this small Omaha branch, I found this.
 What is it?
 I haven’t the faintest… but it caught my eye and made me pause.
-That qualifies it for my wandering camera collection—yet another thing I collect.
+That qualifies it for my wandering camera collections, yet another thing I collect.

-That’s part of the joy in a photography collection like this.
+That’s part of the joy in photography like this.
 The subject doesn’t have to be grand or even recognizable.
 Just something that interrupts your stride long enough to make you look again.

 Spots Worth Visiting While in Omaha

-Gene Leahy Mall — Omaha’s Version of Central Park
+Gene Leahy Mall — Omaha’s tiny version of Central Park

 Insider tip: circle the park a few times for great parking.